darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 Use discussions to ask questions and suggest hacks please!

+# About

+This project is something to pass the time. its also for kids who need this stuff, but basically i am making original bookmarklets that are meant to be used for: CHEATING, HACKING, BYPASSING & Random fun crap idk XD

 # To-do list

 - [ ] Add color selector for Edit ANYTHING